sysfce2/godot-docs/classes/class_gltfdocumentextension.rst

 Part of the import process.
 This method is run after :ref:`_parse_node_extensions<class_GLTFDocumentExtension_private_method__parse_node_extensions>` and before :ref:`_parse_texture_json<class_GLTFDocumentExtension_private_method__parse_texture_json>`.

-Runs when parsing image data from a GLTF file.
+Runs when parsing image data from a glTF file.
 The data could be sourced from a separate file, a URI, or a buffer, and then is passed as a byte array.

 .. rst-class:: classref-item-separator